 This was Brigade Main Headquarters under the Brigade Major (Major N P Wood).
-It landed about 0900 hours but took some time to get its equipment ashore down the narrow ramps and through the surf.
-It was established just east of Bernieres by 1010 hours.
+It landed about 0900 hrs but took some time to get its equipment ashore down the narrow ramps and through the surf.
+It was established just east of Bernieres by 1010 hrs.
 The Brigade Commander and Tactical

 Headquarters travelled on Headquarters Ship HMS Waveney with the Commander 8th Canadian Infantry Brigade.
-These two landed together on Nan White and Commander 4 Special Service Brigade joined his Main Headquarters at 1130 hours.
+These two landed together on NAN WHITE and Commander 4 Special Service Brigade joined his Main Headquarters at 1130 hrs.